Cart

 Light, humidity & temperature

-These gorgeous girls thrive on high humidity (low humidity is another cause of browning, but usually the tips, not the edges or whole patches in the middle).
+These gorgeous girls thrive on high humidity as low humidity is another cause of browning.
 They prefer a warmer temperature range, about 18 to 30 degrees.
-Our girls handle lower than that in winter, provided the rest of their conditions are good.
+Mine handle lower temperatures than that in winter, so provided the rest of their conditions are good they become more tolerant.

 Soil